Bella Santiago

-Resciebelle "Bella" Barrios Santiago (born 1 December 1989) is a Filipino singer.
+Resciebelle "Bella" Barrios Santiago (born 1 December 1989) is a Filipino-Romanian singer.
 Santiago first received recognition in Romania in 2016, after becoming a finalist on season six of Românii au talent, Romania's version of Got Talent.
 She later received widespread attention after winning season eight of X Factor Romania in 2018.

 Santiago has attempted to represent Romania in the Eurovision Song Contest on two occasions.
 She placed fourth in Selecția Națională 2018 with the song "Auzi cum bate", a collaboration with Romanian band Jukebox, and competed in Selecția Națională 2019 as a solo artist with the song "Army of Love", placing third.

 Early life

 Santiago was born in Dasmariñas, Philippines, and began singing at age 12.
 She was raised by her grandmother, after her father died when she was a year old and her mother left the Philippines to earn money for the family.
 At age 15, she began performing at local bars in Manila, and later participated in the Filipino televised singing competitions Pinoy Pop Superstar and Tawag ng Tanghalan.
 Prior to relocating to Romania, Santiago had worked in Malaysia and Taiwan.